medali97/process_mining/README.md

 by specifying for each attribute of the table the corresponding column in the format of standard event logs.

-There are different types of problem that can be encountered concerning the values ​​of these attributes, for example if the CASE_id is not unique, we must do some cleaning to resolve the problem.
-One problem we encountered with our data sets is that there were two more columns that are useless, that the **CASE_id** was written **CASE_CONCEPT_NAME **and that the attribute **activity_instance_id **does not contain unique values.
+There are different types of problem that can be encountered concerning the values of these attributes, for example if the **CASE_id** is not unique, we must do some cleaning to resolve the problem.
+One problem we encountered with our data sets is that there were two more columns that are useless, that the **CASE_id** was written **CASE_CONCEPT_NAME** and that the attribute **activity_instance_id** does not contain unique values.
 Here is one of our methods for cleaning:

 <!-- Docs to Markdown version 1.0β17 -->